-Level I Prerequisites: Academic Reading and Writing Levels of 6 Level II Prerequisites: CST 118, CST 150, and CST 225, minimum grade "C", equivalent experience, or minimum score 80% on departmental exam
+Level II Prerequisites: CST 118, CST 150, and CST 225, minimum grade "C", equivalent experience, or minimum score 80% on departmental exam

 This course is part of the CISCO networking curriculum at WCC.
 It prepares students for a portion of the CISCO Certified Network Associate (CCNA) certification examination.
 Students learn the fundamentals of the Open Systems Interconnect (OSI) model and the basics of computer networking including contemporary network services, transmission media, and protocols.
 The most common implementations in today's Local Area Networks (LANs) and Wide Area Networks (WANs) are used.
 This course was previously CNT 200.